pommicket/bootstrap/02/README.md

 since `0x90` gets inserted between the "load immediate" instruction code and the immediate.
 `\n\n` works identically, and lets us space out code a bit.
 But be careful: the number of blank lines must be a multiple of 3!

+In the middle of the label table, you'll find a mysterious `ff` byte.
+This is at the position for the command `~~` (the end of the command table overlaps with the start of the label table).
+This command is just 255 bytes of zeros.
+If you defined a label whose position in the label table overlaps with these zeros, you'd screw up the command.
+But fortunately, this will only happen if you include `\r` or a non-printing character in your label names.
+This is so that you can have big buffers to put data in (like our label table from this compiler).

 ## limitations